 - Victorian Department of Health and Human Resources: Coronavirus Disease (COVID-19).

 What is the Australian government doing to assist businesses affected by the coronavirus?

 All arms of government have committed a combined total of $189 billion, which is intended to support businesses and households.
 Key business-centered interventions include cash injections into SMBs, accelerated depreciation deductions, wage subsidies for apprentices and trainees, guarantees on new business loans, and deferments on tax payments.

 What is the Coronavirus SME Guarantee Scheme?

 Australia's Coronavirus SME Guarantee Scheme aims to help small and medium-sized enterprises (SMEs) obtain working capital in the form of unsecured loans.
 These are intended to help SMEs withstand the effects of the coronavirus.
 Under the Scheme, the Australian government will guarantee 50% of applicable loans.
-The Scheme will be enacted from early April 2020 and will support all new loans secured by 30 September 2020.
+The Scheme was rolled out in April 2020 and will support all new loans secured by September 30, 2020.